Hridoy-Suttradhar/CS50_Harvard-2025_Lecture_code/README.md

 - '==' ensures that something is equal to something
 - Think to optimize code (e.g. 03-agree2.c, use logical or ||)
 - When code is repeated over and over, we can use loop for better design
 - The initial `void` in a function declaration means that the function does not return any value, while `(void)` in the parameter list means the function does not accept any parameters.
 -

+## :mang: Description of
+- One of C's shortcomings is the ese by which it manages memory.While c provides you immense control over how memory is utilized,programmers have to be very pitfalls of memory management.

 ### Keyboard shortcut
 - Break from an infinite loop by hitting control-C